Our history - Football Players Agency

 - Ralf Edström [Standard Liege – Monaco FC],

-- Fank Arnesen [Valencia FC – RSC Anderlecht – PSV Eindhoven],
+- Frank Arnesen [Valencia FC – RSC Anderlecht – PSV Eindhoven],

 - Rob Rensenbrink [FC Bruges – RSC Anderlecht],